Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-linux-for-zynq.md

 </table>

-# Building and Debugging Linux Applications for ZYNQ-7000
+# Building and Debugging Linux Applications for Zynq-7000 SoCs

 The earlier examples highlighted the creation of standalone applications.
 This chapter demonstrates how to develop Linux applications.

 ## Example 4: Creating Linux Images

-In this example, you will configure and build a Linux operating system platform for an Arm™ Cortex-A9 core based APU on a Zynq® 7000.
+In this example, you will configure and build a Linux operating system platform for an Arm™ Cortex-A9 core based APU on a Zynq® 7000 device.
 You can configure and build Linux images using the PetaLinux tool flow, along with the board-specific BSP.
 The Linux application is developed in the Vitis IDE.

 ### Input and Output Files